 - Add first four ingredients to a food processor and pulse until well blended.

 - Roll each slice between plastic wrap until just slightly larger around than tart shell.
-Dough should be just shy of 1/4 inch thick and a consistent thickness throughout.
+The dough should be just shy of 1/4 inch thick and a consistent thickness throughout.
 This can be a little tricky at first.
 Practice makes perfect.

 - Cover and freeze mini-tart shells until rock hard.